Tritium-3h/SimonSaysVR/README.md

 ## Instruction

-Watch for the sound tubes sequence and repeat it pushing on the same color keyes
+Watch for the sound tubes sequence and repeat it pushing on the same color keys

 Screenshot:
 ![alt text][screenshot_0]